roboman2444/last2pass/README.md

 Might be very buggy.
 Semi-customizable
 ##Usage:

-./last2pass file.csv
+-./last2pass file.csv

-It can also read from stdin, if no file is specified cat lastpassexport.csv | ./last2pass
+It can also read from stdin, if no file is specified

+-cat lastpassexport.csv | ./last2pass